joshkaura32/AI-Ortho-Task-01Health/README.md

 **Building or training a neural model is optional.** Any approach that produces plans is in
 bounds: learned, geometric, LLM-in-the-loop, hybrid.
 Public datasets and pretrained weights are allowed if documented; ortho-specific commercial tools are not.
-Hours spent babysitting training runs buy nothing here — we are hiring for how you think about **3D + text multimodal modeling**, and the deepest part of your submission is the *proposed architecture* in your writeup, which may go well beyond whatever you had time to prototype.
+Babysitting training runs buys nothing here — we are hiring for how you think about **3D + text multimodal modeling**, and the deepest part of your submission is the *proposed architecture* in your writeup, which may go well beyond whatever you had time to prototype.

 ## 2. The data